What is Ofsted?

 What happens if my child's school receives a rating of Grade 3 (requires improvement)?

-The school will be monitored by inspectors, with inspections every one to two years until its grading improves.
+The school will be monitored by inspectors, with inspections every 30 months or so until its grading improves.
 If its grading goes down, the school will be placed into special measures.